 These protocols operate differently from one another at the technical level, but the following statements are generally true for all of them:

 In addition, VPN packets are routed through the public internet’s best effort route.
-This is not always the most optimized and efficient way to connect to a given site, which could result in latency and low performance.
+This is not always the most optimized or efficient way to connect to a given site, which can result in latency and low performance.

-As a result, connecting and routing may take a very long time, during which the user cannot access business resources and be productive.
+As you've no doubt experienced yourself, connecting and routing via a VPN may take a very long time.
+And until the VPN does connect, users cannot access business resources and be productive.
 Even a simple reconnect due to a network failure could take an extended amount of time.

 All users are impacted if they have to connect through VPNs.
 However, poor VPN performance especially affects users who: